Redditors Share Funny Names They Have For Turkey Birds In Different Countries, All Created To Avoid Confusing The Name With The Country (Now Turkiye)

 Really?

 The naming conventions for animals, such as turkeys, reflect cultural identities and linguistic diversity.
-Research from the University of California, Berkeley, illustrates how language shapes our understanding and connection to the natural world.

-A mysterious like bird having a mysterious origin
+A mysterious bird with a mysterious origin

 In this Redditor's country, it's called pabo